 Colorado law can be confusing regarding the "age of consent" for sex.
 There is no simple answer, as the age of consent depends upon the age of each person involved.
-Please see the chart on page 22 as a reference.
+Please see the chart on page 17 as a reference.
 Here are additional quick reference tips in making these determinations:

-- If one person is under the age of 15, there can be no consensual sex with someone more than four years older.
-If there is a 4-year or more age difference, it is a crime.
+- If one person is under the age of fifteen, there can be no consensual sex with someone more than four years older.
+If there is a four-year or more age difference, it is a crime.
 Even "consensual sex" in these circumstances is a crime and must be reported as child abuse.
-However, hypothetically, a 14-year-old could consent to a sexual relationship with a 15-year-old. - If one person is 15 or older but less than 17 years old, there can be no consensual sex with someone more than 10 years older.
-If there is a 10-year or more age difference, it is a crime.
+However, hypothetically, a fourteen year old could consent to a sexual relationship with a fifteen year old. - If one person is fifteen or older but less than seventeen years old, there can be no consensual sex with someone more than ten years older.
+If there is a ten-year or more age difference, it is a crime.
 Even "consensual sex" in these circumstances is a crime and must be reported as child abuse.
-However, hypothetically, a 16-year-old could consent to a sexual relationship with a 20-year-old. - Nonconsensual sex is always a crime, no matter the ages of the participants.
+However, hypothetically, a sixteen year old could consent to a sexual relationship with a twenty year old. - Nonconsensual sex is always a crime, no matter what the ages of the participants.
 If there is not consent, age does not matter!
-This applies even if the perpetrator is younger than the victim. - If both individuals are 17 or older or if the age difference is less than those listed above, there is no crime unless the sex is not consensual. - If one party is under the age of 18 and the other is in a "position of trust" with regard to the minor, the sexual act cannot be legally consensual.
-See page 23 for more information.
+This applies even if the perpetrator is younger than the victim. - If both individuals are seventeen or older or if the age difference is less than those listed above, there is no crime unless the sex is not consensual.

+• If one party is under the age of eighteen and the other is in a "position of trust" with regard to the minor, the sexual act cannot be legally consensual.
+See page 21 for more information.